 - Machine Wash: Close the zipper before you wash on a gentle wool cycle, 100°F (40°C) maximum water temperature.

 - Hand Wash: Use lukewarm water to massage the baby sleep bag gently.
 Rinse thoroughly.
 Remove excess water by rolling it in a towel.
 Do not wring.

 - Drying: Dry flat away from direct sunlight, or tumble dry on a low heat setting.

 - Can be drycleaned.

-- Many mothers recommend having two baby sleep sacks to allow for night-time 'accidents' when one sleep sack might need to be washed.
+- Many mothers recommend having two baby sleep bags to allow for night-time 'accidents' when one sleep bag might need to be washed.